unworthyEnzyme/ash/workflow.md

 ## Working with gemini chat

-1. Tell gemini to give you a diff output for the changes and use `Get-Clipboard | patch -p1` to apply the changes.
+Tell gemini to give you a diff output for the changes and use `Get-Clipboard | patch -p1` to apply the changes.

+**Useful System Prompt for One-Off Scripts**

+- Don't add comments for the changes you made like `//modified: ...` or `//Here's the change` etc.
+- Only make changes directly related to the task and nothing else.
+Keep everything else intact.
+- Return the whole code as modified.

 ## Using clang